 This second part is a complex problem by itself, as new and increasingly energy efficient mining farms are constantly being added to the network while older ones are slowly forced out.
 With mining rewards always being equal to the proportional contribution to the total network hashrate (on average), the profitability of mining hardware ultimately depends on the variable (electricity) costs per GH/s.
 This provides manufacturers with a strong incentive to keep creating more efficient hardware.
 Starting a new and more efficient farm with these machines can then be very rewarding, although it cannibalizes the profits of other farms.

 Economic theory suggests that the marginal product of mining should theoretically equal its marginal cost in a competitive market.
 This would mean we can calculate the network’s energy efficiency by solving for the break-even electricity costs.
-Adam Hayes details this appraoch in his paper titled “A Cost of Production Model for Bitcoin” released in 2015.
-Tomaso Aste (2016), on the other hand, implies that the average costs of mining are closer to 55 percent of the available miner income.
-Aste, however, doesn’t provide many details along with his estimate.
-To be on the conservative side, the average cost percentage used to calculate the Index is set at 65 percent.
-The effective percentage cost will be lower than this number when the price is rising, due to the price lag introduced in the next section.
+The foundation for this approach can be found here.
+In reality, the accuracy of this model will depend on whether mining revenues are increasing or decreasing.
+With increasing revenues, the production costs of new machines may have to be factored in to a certain extend.
+To be on the conservative side, the average cost percentage used to calculate the Index is therefore capped at 65 percent.
+(The effective percentage cost will be lower than this number when the price is rising, due to the price lag introduced in the next section.)